Pvt. Reid Thompson Shewmaker

 At the train station, the POWs were put into a small wooden boxcars that were known as "forty and eights," because they could hold forty men or eight horses.
 The Japanese packed 100 men into each car and closed the doors.
 Those who died remained standing until the living climbed out of the car, since they had no place to fall.
 From Capas, the POWs walked the last miles to Camp O' Donnell.

-To lower the death rate among the POWs, the Japanese opened a new camp at Cabanatuan.
-Reid was sent to the camp when it opened since he was considered healthy.
-He was in the camp from May 1942 until June 30, 1942, when he was sent to the Port Area of Manila.
+Reid was in the camp until June 30, 1942, when he was sent to the Port Area of Manila.
 There, the POWs were put onto an inter-island steamer.
-The ship sailed on July 1st and arrived at Lasang, Mindanao, on July 9th.
+The ship sailed on July 1 and arrived at Lasang, Mindanao, on July 9.

 The POWs were disembarked and waited three days until the Yashu Maru arrived.
-They were boarded onto the ship and arrived at Davao, Mindanao, on July 12th and taken to an experimental farming facility.
+They were boarded onto the ship and arrived at Davao , Mindanao, on July 12 and taken to an experimental farming facility.

 At the camp, the POWs were housed in eight barracks that were about 148 feet long and about 16 feet wide.
 A four foot wide aisle ran down the center of each of the barracks.
 In each barracks, there were eighteen bays.
 Twelve POWs shared a bay which meant that 216 POWs lived in each barracks.
 Later, four cages were put in each bay and two POWs slept in each cage.